WHaverals/IntroDH-Fall2024/datasets.md

 - **[Bechdel Test Film Dataset](https://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women/)**: An analysis by FiveThirtyEight on gender bias in films.
 This dataset underpins a 2014 article that investigates Hollywood's gender disparities through the lens of the Bechdel Test.
 - **[Early African-American Film Database, 1909–1930](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.7)**: This dataset focuses on silent "race films" created before 1930 featuring African-Americans for primarily African-American audiences.
 It compiles records on films, actors, production companies, and other elements of the early race film industry.
 - **[Skate Video Dataset](https://www.skatevideosite.com/)**: A collection of metadata on skateboarding videos, including information on the skaters, and the music used in the videos.
 This [dataset](https://github.com/the-pudding/data/tree/master/skate-music) was used in an essay by The Pudding -- [_The Good, the Rad, and the Gnarly_](https://pudding.cool/2018/06/skate-music/) -- published in June 2018.
+- **[Kinolab](https://kinolab.org/Collections.php)**: The Kinolab platform invites users into the collections via five principal entry points: Films, Series, Directors, Genres, and Tags.
+The terminus of each of these pathways is the individual clip page, where users can view a clip and its associated film language tags which link to other clips in the collection sharing the same tag.

 ### Datasets curated and maintained at Princeton University 🐯
 - **[Princeton University's Center for Digital Humanities (CDH)](https://cdh.princeton.edu/)**: The CDH is a hub for digital humanities research, teaching, and learning at Princeton University.
 Check out their [datasets](https://cdh.princeton.edu/datasets/) and [projects](https://cdh.princeton.edu/projects/)!